andyaiken/forgesteel/to do.md

 * Encounter tracker
   * Choose heroes
-  * Monster state:
-    * Set captain for minion groups
   * Set 'used reaction' flag on monsters / minions
   * Show number of squares on terrain encounter row
   * Show 'should be N squares' for terrain
   * Ability to add new monsters / terrain / heroes